mailbagrahul/Automatic_Laptop_Charging_SmartPlug/README.md

 # Automatic Laptop Charging thru TP-Link SmartPlug
 This program directly connects and controls your TP-Link power plug (smart home power switch) by checking your battery status.
-If the battery percentage is less tham 20, it turns on the power and when reaches 100, it turns off immediately.
+If the battery percentage is less than 20, it turns on the power and when reaches 100, it turns off immediately.
 For more convenient and to check the status every 5 or 10 minutes, trigger this program thru windows task scheduler.

 ## Description